hrla34-doggle/search-service/README.md

 # Searchbar
-Search Bar and misc. other static functionality on page
+Search Bar and misc. other informational components on page